Simone Biles slips off the balance beam during event finals to miss the Olympic medal stand

 Wearing a blue-and-white leotard featuring over 5,000 crystals, Biles was more than halfway through her set when she couldn't quite keep her balance.
 The 27-year-old hopped off the beam and onto the mat while thousands inside a packed Bercy Arena — including NFL great Tom Brady — let out an audible “ohhh.”

-Biles received a score of 13.100, tied with U.S. teammate Sunisa Lee for fourth.
+Biles received a score of 13.100, tied with U.S. teammate Sunisa Lee for fifth.

 There was an extended wait for her score to post.
 At one point, Biles rolled her eyes in seeming annoyance knowing she wasn't going to finish on the medal stand.